Trade Forex Trading

 • Source: The Conference Board.

-• Release Time: 10:00 ET on the last Tuesday of the month (data for current month).
+• News Data Report Announcement Time: 10:00 EST on the last Tuesday of the month (data for the current month).

-The Conference Board conducts a monthly survey of 5000 households to ascertain the level of consumer confidence.
-The report can occasionally be helpful in predicting sudden shifts in consumption patterns, though most small changes in the index are just noise.
-Only index changes of at least five points should be considered significant.
+The Conference Board runs a monthly survey of 5,000 households to measure consumer confidence.
+Their report sometimes helps spot sudden changes in buying habits, but most small moves in the index are just noise.
+You really only need to pay attention if the index changes by at least five points.

 Industrial Production